JacobTheEvans/adinkra/readme.md

 ```

-<p>Then use the 'icon' CSS prefix class and add 'icon-nameOfSymbol' to a div or i tag</p>
+<p>Then use the CSS prefix class 'icon' and add the desired icon using the 'icon-nameOfSymbol' class</p>

 ```html
 <i class="icon icon-akoben"></i>